-- The annual three-week Convention continues to be our main activity and it receives very positive feedback on the quality of the ministry and the impact it has had on peoples' lives, including new commitments to Christ and offers to serve in the mission field.
-There were good sales of new Keswick Ministries' titles, and other Christian resources. - Good relations with the local Christian, and wider community, have been built on, with senior members of the staff team engaging widely.
-We have also increased our engagement with the local community, and continued our Town Liaison Forum, meeting quarterly with members of the local community, businesses and statutory agencies. - Keswick Ministries partners with different Christian organisations to help take forward its objectives. - Having been granted planning permission for the refurbishment of the former Pencil Factory building, significant site work has been undertaken in preparation for the repurposing of the building.
+- The Convention continues to be our main activity and it receives very positive feedback in terms of the quality of the ministry and the impact it has had on peoples' lives, including new commitments to Christ and offers to serve in the mission field. - Good relations with the local Christian, and wider community, have been built on, with senior members of the staff team engaging widely.
+We have also continued our engagement with the local community, including our quarterly Town Liaison Forum with members of the local community, town councillors, businesses and statutory agencies. - Keswick Ministries partners with different Christian organisations to help take forward its objectives. - Significant site works have been undertaken on the Pencil Factory site, and refurbishment of the former Pencil Factory building is underway with a view to the ground floor being usable for the 2021 Convention.